Please read carefully and thoroughly before completing the Volunteer Application as well as the Background Check Form. Thank You.

 The following screening procedures have been implemented effective 2011:

 - Current volunteers who have completed their Online Volunteer Application AND the background check process DO NOT have to do anything to remain on the current District Volunteer Roster.

 - New volunteers (including active duty personnel) will complete the Online Volunteer Application AND complete the background check process (see item 4).

 - Human Resource Services (HRS) receives the Online Volunteer Application.

 - The applicant will download the “Notification and Release” form and the “Authorization” form, complete, and sign them.
 The signed forms should then be faxed, mailed, emailed, or hand-delivered to the HRS by the applicant.
 This prevents anyone other than the applicant to have their confidential information before it is received by the HRS.
 HRS will then submit the forms to the third-party vendor granting the vendor permission to conduct the criminal background check.

-- Upon receipt of the criminal background check results, HRS will notify the volunteer and the schools.
+- Upon receipt of the criminal background check results, HRS will process the background check information (which normally takes 24 to 48 hours to receive the results, but could take longer, depending on the workload of the vendor) and then notify the volunteer and the schools, normally via email.
 Only individuals approved by HRS shall be allowed to volunteer.

 - Our district policy requires that the names of all approved volunteers be added to a third-party vendor’s database as part of the District’s 24/7 KeepWatch Program.